Follow @NEIUbiology on Instagram.

 Education

-M.S. in Plant Biology and Conservation, Northwestern University
+M.S. in Plant Biology and Conservation from Northwestern University

 Selected Publications